sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 Effectively, you are giving the AI data that makes it more likely to generate output that aligns with what you expect.
 Your cat is more likely to use a litterbox if it knows about it.

-Ideally, you would use a combination both.
+Ideally, you would use a combination of both.
 Train a model and ensure that it has direct access to information you want it to use or fine-tuning with RAG.

 #### Use a HITL (human in the loop) when building complex systems {#use-a-hitl--human-in-the-loop--when-building-complex-systems}